Search

 Service animal relief areas at the airport

-If you’re traveling with a service animal or furry companion, Calgary International Airport is a great place for you to be.
-YYC is very animal-friendly and not just for service animals but for pets as well.
-Animals are allowed to be outside of their kennels as long as they’re on a retractable leash less than 4 feet in length.
+If you’re traveling with a service animal or a furry co-pilot, you’re in luck.
+YYC is very animal-friendly, and not just for service animals.
+Pets are allowed out of their carriers as long as they’re on a non-retractable leash of four feet (1.2 m) or less.

-There are plenty of relief areas at YYC to make traveling with pets even easier.
-There are in-terminal pet relief areas in the domestic, US-bound and international areas of the airport, as well as areas outside of the terminal buildings.
-Look for relief areas in Concourse D across from Chili’s, Concourse E adjacent to the Aspire Lounge and Concourse B adjacent to Gate B34.
-The airport also provides free waste disposal bags.
+You’ll find plenty of pet relief areas to make the journey easier.
+There are spots inside the terminal in the domestic (Concourse B), US-bound (Concourse E), and international areas (Concourse D), plus a few outside the terminal buildings.
+Look for them in Concourse D across from Chili’s, Concourse E near the food court adjacent to the Aspire Lounge entrance, and Concourse B adjacent to Gate B34.
+The airport provides waste bags and receptacles at all pet relief areas.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.